The College Center is located at the North Lake Community Learning Center. The address is 702 North Lake Drive, Lexington, SC, 29072.

 Yes.
 All credits at TCC are approved by the S.C.
 State Department of Education.
 In the case of students who have transferred back to their zoned schools, they have often found themselves ahead of schedule and, in some cases, have chosen to graduate high school a year early.

-Approximately 90% of students persist and successfully complete their degrees at TCC.
+Approximately 90% of students persist and successfully complete both their high school diploma and Associates degree at TCC.

 For the most part, the elective courses will be chosen for the students based on the availability of instructors that MTC provides and their degree requirements.
-There are some choices as a junior such as what math class the student qualifies for based on MTC’s Accuplacer placement test, and whether or not to take Chemistry.
-As a senior, students will be transported to Midlands Technical College - Airport Campus and can choose one elective each semester that they qualify for as long as it is offered during that time period.
-During the second semester, seniors have the option of taking an elective on campus or online.
+Whereas there may be a choice as a junior such as taking Chemistry, seniors have more choices.
+As a senior, students will be transported to Midlands Technical College - Airport Campus and can choose two electives each semester that they qualify for as long as it is offered during that time period.
+During the second semester, seniors have the option of taking those electives on campus or online.

 All scholars take AVID elective classes (9th-12th grade).
 AVID provides support with rigorous classes by helping scholars develop study skills, note-taking, time management, writing, and research skills in addition to team building activities.
 Scholars also learn how to navigate the college admissions process and receive career readiness support through resume writing and career exploration activities.